AvePoint/cloud-api/docs/elements/baseline-management/query-baselines.md

-# Query Baselines
+# Retrieve Baseline General Information

-Use this API to query baselines with optional filtering by baseline id and pagination support.
+Use this API to retrieve the general information of baselines.

-## Permissions
+## Permission

 The following permission is required to call the API.
 You must register an app through Elements > API app registration to authenticate and authorize your access to AvePoint Graph API.
 For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).